OrionDooms/alx-graphql-0x00/character/README.md

-# Write a Query to Get a Specific Character by ID
+# Character Queries

 Use the following Endpoint

-## Instructions:
+The instruction was to write a GraphQL query using the character(id: ID!) field to fetch the details of a character.
+Use ids 1, 2, 3, 4
-Write a GraphQL query using the character(id: ID!) field to fetch the details of a character.
-Use ids 1, 2, 3, 4 Include the following fields in your query: id, name, status, species, type, gender
+Include the following fields in your query: id, name, status, species, type, gender

 ## Files